-These set, respectively, the maximum number of submissions or user tests that will be accepted for a certain user.
-Any attempt to send in additional submissions or user tests after that limit has been reached will fail.
+- max submission number/max user test number - These set, respectively, the maximum number of submissions or user tests that will be accepted for a certain user.
+Any attempt to send in additional submissions or user tests after that limit has been reached will fail. - min_submission_interval/min_user_test_interval

-• min_submission_interval/min_user_test_interval

-These set, respectively, the minimum amount of time, in seconds, the user is required to wait after a submission or user test has been submitted before they are allowed to send in new ones.
+These set, respectively, the minimum amount of time, in minutes, the user is required to wait after a submission or user test has been submitted before they are allowed to send in new ones.
 Any attempt to submit a submission or user test before this timeout has expired will fail.